IoTPanic/pixelpusher/README.md

 ### Building from Source

+## Hardware

+For hardware, either a basic ESP32-WROOM module, Dot, or another generic board can be used to stream data, please view the pixels library to see if there is an example for your platform.
+Although, we encourage you to buy a dot board in order to support this project as well as the pixelcrasher web frontend.

 ## Resources

 Resources in pixelpusher which can be also referred to as "components", they have both a table in the database along with